krux & privacy

 Krux is not in the business of setting industry standards, but we do all that we can to advance industry dialogue and improve standards of practice.
 To that end we will enable our clients to manage their data in a responsible way; we will empower consumers to determine what data is collected and how it is used; and we will expose inappropriate or unethical practices in data collection and ad targeting whenever we discover them.
 Through our technology, we will expose bad actors and their actions, educating the industry and consumers on the impact of any unethical, inappropriate, or illegal activities we discover.

-In all of our work, we will seek to maintain alignment with standards established by groups such as the IAB, NAI, DAA, and OPA, and we are members in good standing of the IAB and OPA and have applied for membership in the NAI.
+In all of our work, we will seek to maintain alignment with standards established by groups such as the IAB, NAI, DAA, and OPA, and we are members in good standing of the IAB, NAI, and OPA.
 When we feel industry standards fall short, we will take all reasonable steps to ensure that our customers and consumers receive greater protection.
 Above all, our priorities are to advance the interests of publishers and consumers and to expose and correct bad data practices.
 By doing so, we will enable the industry to become a more responsible steward of audience data.

 How data is collected on the Internet